raiyanahmed13-bit/Roboto_objectAvoidance/README.md

 ## AI Assistance

-Claude was used during the development of this project to assist with the implementation and configuration of technologies including ROS 2, WSL, Gazebo, RViz, and GIS-related components.
+During the development of this project, we used Claude as supplementary assistance for the implementation and configuration of ROS 2, WSL, Gazebo, RViz, and GIS-related components.
+We also used it to provide us limited assistance with report writing, for improving language clarity.
+All technical decisions, implementation, testing, analysis were carried out by us.